p-n-c/paint-assistant/README.md

-# HTTP server
+# HTTP Paint server

+Located in `./paint-api`

-This is a simple HTTP server that has no dependencies, and runs in a node.js environment.
+This is a simple HTTP server that exposes a basic API to query a `paints` array stored in `paint-data.js`.

-To start the server, run this command in the terminal:
+To start the server, run this command in a terminal open in `./paint-api`:

-`node src/server.js`

-If you want the server to restart when you save, run this command in the terminal:

-`npm run server`
+`npm start`

+The server is running on `http://localhost:3000/` and expects queries for one of the following parameters (at the moment, only one):
+- Paint code: `code`
+- Paint name: `name`
+- Temperature of use: `temperature`
+- VOC content: `voc`

+Returns an array of suitable paint objects or a 404 Error if no suitable paint is available.

+# HTTP AI server

+Located in `./ai-service`

 ## Server process